Ennis, Montana: Government

+who ran unopposed in November 2025.
+Roberts replaced Nici Haas as mayor, whose tenure was 2022–2025.

 Education

 It is in the Ennis K-12 Schools school district.

 Ennis Schools educates students from kindergarten through 12th grade.
 Ennis High School's team name is the Mustangs.

 Media

 The Madisonian is a newspaper serving Madison County.
 It is printed weekly and offers an e-edition.

 Infrastructure

 Ennis is located on U.S. Highway 287 and Montana Highway 287.

 The town is served by the Big Sky Airport.
 The closest airport with regularly scheduled commercial service is Bozeman Yellowstone International Airport, 54 mi away.

 The Madison Valley Medical Center provides healthcare to the community.